Hadryan/marketcap-of/README.md

 <h1 align="center"><a href="https://emilneander.github.io/marketcap-of/">Market cap of</a></h1>
   <h3 align="center">
-    My React Web API project.
+    My React crypto API project.
 The idea is to show what value a crypto coin would have if it had another coin's market cap.
 </h3>

 <!-- TABLE OF CONTENTS -->